 - 4. Agencies should provide training for agency staff, especially judges, who will operate the VTC equipment during the hearing.
-Agencies should also provide a reference chart or "cheat sheet" to keep with each VTC system that provides basic system operation directions that operators can easily reference. - 5.
+Agencies should also provide a reference chart or "cheat sheet" to keep with each VTC system that provides basic system operation directions that operators can easily reference, as well as a phone number (or other rapid contact information) for reaching technical staff. - 5.
 Agencies should provide advanced training for technical support staff to ensure they are equipped to maintain the VTC equipment and provide support to operators, including during a proceeding if a problem arises.